Kingsbridge, Bronx: History

 The Irish legacy can still be seen in the Roman Catholic churches and schools that serve the current residents, such as the St. John's Roman Catholic Church on Kingsbridge Avenue near 231st Street, and its two schools; the elementary school on Godwin Terrace (just south of 231st Street), and the junior high school on Kingsbridge Avenue just a block north of 231st Street.
 In northern Kingsbridge the Visitation Roman Catholic Church and School is located on West 239th street.
 To the east, on Sedgwick Avenue is Our Lady of Angels Church and School.
-For recreation Gaelic Park, (now operated by Manhattan University), is located on 240th Street & Broadway and is the venue for a variety of sports including Gaelic football and hurling.
+For recreation Gaelic Park (now operated by Manhattan University) is located on 240th Street & Broadway and is the venue for a variety of sports including Gaelic football and hurling.
 The neighborhood is also home to Manhattan University.

-The area is patrolled by the 50th Precinct located at 3450 Kingsbridge Avenue.
-NYCHA property in the area is patrolled by P.S.A.
-8 at 2794 Randall Avenue in the Throggs Neck section of the Bronx.

 Kingsbridge was home to the 77-year-old Stella D'Oro factory, which was relocated to Ashland, Ohio when Stella D'Oro was sold to Lance after labor unrest in 2009.